patrickvonplaten/notebooks/ADD_NEW_MODEL.md

   You should take some time to read [[name of model]'s paper]([link to paper]).
   There might be large sections of the paper that are difficult to understand.
-  If this is the case, this is totally fine - don't worry!
-The goal is not to get a deep theoretical understanding of the paper, but to extract the necessary information required to effectively reimplement the model to 🤗Transformers.
+  If this is the case, this is fine - don't worry!
+The goal is not to get a deep theoretical understanding of the paper, but to extract the necessary information required to effectively re-implement the model to 🤗Transformers.
   That being said, you don't have to spend too much time on the theoretical aspects, but rather focus on the practical ones, namely:

   - What time of model is [name of model]?
 BERT-like encoder-only model?
 GPT2-like decoder-only model?
 BART-like encoder-decoder model?
   - What are the applications of [name of model]?
 Text classification?
 Text generation?
 Seq2Seq tasks, *e.g.* summarization?
-  - What is the novel feature of the model making it different to BERT or BART (if it's an encoder-decoder model)?
+  - What is the novel feature of the model making it different from BERT or BART (if it's an encoder-decoder model)?
   - Which of the already existing [🤗Transformers models](https://huggingface.co/transformers/#contents) is most similar to [name of model]?
   - What type of tokenizer is used?
 A sentence piece tokenizer?
 Word piece tokenizer?
 Is it the same tokenizer as used for BERT or BART?

- After you feel like you have gotten a good overview over the architecture of the model, you might want to ping [name of hugging face teacher] for any questions you might have.
+ After you feel like you have gotten a good overview of the architecture of the model, you might want to write [name of hugging face teacher] for any questions you might have.
  This might include questions regarding the model's architecture, its attention layer, etc. [name of hugging face teacher] will be more than happy to help you.